 When Akhmedov appealed the DIFC Courts’ decision, Dubai’s Joint Judicial Commission removed the case from its jurisdiction.
 This occurred in July.
 The commission indicated that the superyacht Luna was the center of a matrimonial dispute.
 (DIFC Courts handle, among other things, maritime disputes.)
 Therefore, the Shariah courts should hear the case, it added.
 This led to media reports that Akhmedov would likely receive favorable treatment over his ex-wife.

 Akhmedov and Akhmedova have been battling over a £453.5-million ($600-million) divorce settlement dating to December 2016.
 Akhmedov has reportedly refused to pay his ex-wife, however.
 This led to her obtaining a London court order to freeze his assets, including the yacht.
 The two were London residents during their marriage.

 So, what’s next?
 Akhmedova’s lawyers tell Arabian Business that she intends to sell the eight-year-old yacht.
 (Lloyd Werft completed Luna in 2010.)
 They expect it to conclude quickly, too, stating interest from buyers already exists.
-Akhmedov, meanwhile, may appeal.
+Akhmedov, meanwhile, may appeal the interim decision.

 If Akhmedova prevails, this should conclude an ugly chapter in the history of the superyacht Luna.
 Earlier this month, Nautilus International secured the crew’s freedom.
 The crew union convinced a Dubai court to return their passports.